 Unfortunately, the trucking industry can’t recruit new drivers quickly.
 It takes up to six months for a new driver to go through the necessary training to get a commercial license.

 According to Fox Business, up to 25% of the country’s trucks were sitting idle for lack of drivers as of May 2021.
-The editors predicted this would drive up gas prices even further during the summer months.
+That helped fuel the summer rise in gas prices shown in the GasBuddy chart.

 4. Changes in the Gas Tax